itsrealkaran/AvenPing/SUPPORT_TEMPLATES_README.md

 2. Retrieves customer details (name, phone number)
 3. Sends template message to the specified support agent
 4. Template includes all necessary information for the agent
+5. **Sends confirmation message to the customer** informing them that support has been contacted
+6. **All messages include "Sent using AvenPing" footer** for branding

 ## Template Messages